Yoga Life

 Where I Teach

 I am an active instructor, leading about 15-20 weekly classes in Boston and Somerville.
-I teach public group classes at JP Centre Yoga (Jamaica Plain), SOMA Yoga Center (North End), Be Yoga in Union (Somerville) and MOTA Wellness (Somerville).
-Most of these spaces ofter in-person and virtual classes at a variety of price points.
-I also lead virtual classes independently via SomerJill Live.
+I teach public group classes at JP Centre Yoga (Jamaica Plain), SOMA Yoga Center (North End), Boston Yoga Union (Back Bay and Coolidge Corner), House 403 (Lexington), and Boston Bouldering Project (Somerville).
+Most of these spaces offer in-person and virtual classes at a variety of price points.
 See my Schedule for complete class details.

-I am also available for corporate, small group, and private learning.
-Contact me for additional details.
+I am also available for corporate events, small group offerings, and private learning.
+See Private Instruction for additional details.

 How I Learn

-I have invested in lots of learning since my initial certification, and am now an RYT-500 with over 3,000 teaching hours under my belt.
+I have invested in lots of learning since my initial certification, and am now an E-RYT 500 with over 5,000 teaching hours under my belt.
 I was first certified in 2016 by O2 Yoga (Mimi Loureiro) and received my advanced teacher training in 2022 through Boston Yoga School and JP Centre Yoga (Ame Wren and Daniel Max).
 I love being a student and examining the craft of yoga.
 My continued studies usually focus on the anatomy and mechanics of yoga and I strive to convey that knowledge during practice to help students build a better understanding of their own bodies.
 I have also completed special training in trauma-informed yoga (from Firefly International) and prenatal/postnatal yoga (from Five Points Yoga).
+I am a Continuing Education Provider through Yoga Alliance (YACEP), able to issue CEUs to fellow teachers.

 Why I Teach